hypnoseal/amateur-basic-exam-prep/README.md

 A new feature has been added to allow users to directly access specific questions in two ways:

-1. **URL-based access**: Users can now enter a question ID in the URL to go directly to that question:
+1. **URL-based access**: Users can enter a question ID in the URL to go directly to that question:
    - For quiz mode: `/quiz/[question-id]` (e.g., `/quiz/B-005-001-005`)
    - For study mode: `/question/[question-id]` (e.g., `/question/B-005-001-005`)